Dromediansk/m-craft-blog/README.md

-MP Blog v2
+# MP Blog v2

-This is an updated version of the MP Dev blog, which uses a modern tech stack:
+This is an updated version of the MP Dev blog, which uses modern tech stack:

-Next.js (v13)
+- Next.js (currently v13)
-Typescript
+- Typescript
-TailwindCSS
+- TailwindCSS
-Sanity.io (CMS)
+- Sanity.io (CMS)